 Note that you'll upload your completed video assignments to a video hosting site like Vimeo or YouTube.
 Other assignments are written.
 For example, we ask that you create a short screenplay as your first assignment, and a later assignment involves the deconstruction and analysis of a feature-length indie film.
 These written assignments are uploaded directly to The Workshop.
 Generally, you’ll have a comprehensive, individualized review of your assignment, video or written, available within one week of posting, helping you become a better filmmaker as you work your way toward your final short film.

-Academic and Scholar level students also can tune into our Lab Chats, live two-to-three hour lectures led by our teachers, given at different times every other month to ensure that students have the opportunity to attend regardless of individual schedules and time zone differences.
+You also can tune into our Lab Chats, live two-to-three hour lectures led by our teachers, given at different times every other month to ensure that students have the opportunity to attend regardless of individual schedules and time zone differences.
 Sometimes there’ll be “homework” involved; you may need to read a script or watch a film as a part of the experience.
 Regardless, Lab Chats are a great way to interact with your teachers and meet fellow students.
 Topics include:

 - The Screenplay and Film Production